lbayerl/symfony-on-swisscomdev/README.md

 3. is logging its errors to the SCAPP logs
 4. uses some caching which will boost your performance as your application grows

+You can find the full project in this repository - so if you have a Swisscom Application Cloud (SCAPP) account already, you can check it out and deploy it (only necessary step is first and last then).

 Prerequisites:

 1. **[composer](https://getcomposer.org/)** is installed globally